huaxing-w/cs5600-computer-system/README.md

 ```
 ### 5. Let’s try one more tool, known as pmap.
 Spend some time, and read the pmap manual page in detail.
 ```
+The pmap command in Linux is used to display the memory map of a process.
+A memory map indicates how memory is spread out.

 https://www.geeksforgeeks.org/pmap-command-in-linux-with-examples/
 ```
 ### 6. To use pmap, you have to know the process ID of the process you’re interested in.
 Thus, first run ps auxw to see a list of all processes; then, pick an interesting one, such as a browser.
 You can also use your memory-user program in this case (indeed, you can even have that program call getpid() and print out its PID for your convenience).